Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 # Privacy Online Test And Resource Compendium

-This list is designed to show all available (and useful) online tests, we may not add each test if it's unclear if it collects only data to hand/sell it to 3th-party developer or people which pay for it to use it for 'bad' things.
+The list is designed to show all available and useful online/offline tests in order to build strategies to harden your OS/Internet/Browser configuration against fingerprinting methods.
+Some of those services might collect only data to hand/sell it to 3th-party developer or people which pay for it to use it for 'bad' things, such services are (if known) marked and aren't preferable added - so keep this in mind before you request a site.

-I see this as a 'community' based project since everyone can contribute and no one ever will excluded (only with good reasons like spamming, ...).
-I/we not accept any donations because we all doing this in our free time and it's up to everyone.
+POTARC itself is more a community driven project because everyone can contribute to it and no pull request or discussion will be rejacted, only with good reasons like spamming, etc. .
+This project does not accept any donations because we all doing this in our free time and it's up to everyone.
 The information should be available for free for everyone.

 **Known Fingerprinting Techniques:**